CORRECTED-Shell offers 30 mln stg to settle Nigeria oil spills

 “We hope the community will now direct their UK legal representatives to stop wasting even more time pursuing enormously exaggerated claims and consider sensible and fair compensation offers,” Sunmonu said.

 Massive oil theft, sabotage of infrastructure and leaks from ageing pipelines are cutting into the profits of oil majors operating in Nigeria, as well as damaging the public finances of the African economy.
-(Reporting by Ron Bousso; Editing by Jon Boyle)
+(Reporting by Ron Bousso; Editing by Mark Potter and Keiron Henderson)